jburgy/jburgy.github.io/docs/_posts/2025-05-01-zig-from-python.md

 that passing an extra argument around felt like a fitting substitute for [global state](https://news.ycombinator.com/item?id=9874824).

 Now the good news, bad news of it all.
-Ziggy Pydust is no longer stuck on zig 0.11.
+Ziggy Pydust is no longer stuck on Zig 0.11.
 I think we can all agree that's reasonably good news.
-This work paved the way for [@bridgeQiao](https://github.com/bridgeQiao) to update Ziggy Pydust to [zig 0.14](https://github.com/spiraldb/ziggy-pydust/pull/441)!
+This work paved the way for [@bridgeQiao](https://github.com/bridgeQiao) to update Ziggy Pydust to [Zig 0.14](https://github.com/spiraldb/ziggy-pydust/pull/441)!
 On the flip side, I saw no way but to break the Ziggy Pydust API.

 Before [#429](https://github.com/spiraldb/ziggy-pydust/pull/429):